What is cellular IoT? The future of IoT connectivity

 IoT logistics applications can help companies connect global supply chains and keep track of the movement of goods and vehicles in real time.
 Cellular technology is a huge component in the success of IoT solutions in this space.
 Let’s take a look at some relevant applications.

-Currently, most trucks and vehicles are tracked only when they check into or out of a delivery location.
-The recipient is alerted when the shipment reaches milestones along the way, but they cannot anticipate the exact time of delivery.
-This can be problematic when raw materials are needed to start manufacturing or other processes are waiting on the delivery of supplies.
+• Delivery Tracking: Currently, most trucks and vehicles are tracked only when they check into or out of a delivery location.
 Cellular IoT allows for real-time tracking of delivery vehicles — from trains to trucks to airplanes — so that recipients can anticipate the delivery with greater accuracy.

-Many products, materials, and chemicals are sensitive to changes in temperature and humidity.
-Cellular IoT devices allow for these factors to be tracked in real-time to ensure the safe arrival of volatile materials — whether it’s a shipment of ice cream or medication.
+• Monitoring Goods in Transit: Many products, materials, and chemicals are sensitive to changes in temperature and humidity.
+Cellular IoT devices allow for these factors to be tracked in real-time to ensure the safe arrival of volatile materials.

-To date, IoT has greatly increased the efficiency of inventory tracking.
-Manufacturers are made aware immediately when materials are running low or any surpluses are present.
-Cellular connectivity for IoT devices can improve this process by sending real-time updates on the amount of inventory in any given vehicle.
+• On Route Inventory Tracking: Cellular connectivity for IoT devices improves inventory tracking by sending real-time updates on the amount of inventory in any given vehicle.
 A cellular device installed inside a train’s freight car, for example, can monitor the amount of product remaining in the car during a series of deliveries, monitoring how much was unloaded at each stop, and when they will be in need of another shipment.

 How Does Cellular IoT Actually Work?